All Episodes

 British bomb plot discovered through torture.

-Paper says in an editorial, at what point do actions abroad pollute British justice, even if in the short term they may protect British security.
+Paper says in an editorial: At what point do actions abroad pollute British justice, even if in the short term they may protect British security?

-Reports from Pakistan suggest that much of the intelligence that led to the raids came from that country, and that some of it may have been obtained in ways entirely unacceptable here in the U.K. In particular, Rashid Roff, a British citizen said to be a prime source of information leading to last week's arrests, has been held without access to full consular or legal assistance.
+Reports in Pakistan suggest that much of the intelligence that led to the raids came from that country, and that some of it may have been obtained in ways entirely unacceptable here in the UK.

 Disturbing reports in Pakistani papers that he had broken under interrogation have been echoed by local human rights groups.

-I don't deduce, I know.
+I don't deduce I know.

 Torture, she said.